jordanshatford/clip-queue/docs/COMMANDS.md

 # Commands

-Clip Queue provides a set of commands accessible through Twich chat for moderators and the streamer.
-The following is a list of commands and what they are used for:
+Clip Queue provides commands accessible through Twitch chat for the streamer and moderators of the stream.
+The following is a list of available commands:

-> NOTE: the command prefix is customizable via the settings, for the sake of documenation, the default prefix (`!cq`) will be used.
+> NOTE: the command prefix can be customized in the settings.
+The default prefix is `!cq`.

 ## Queue Commands

-`!cqopen`: Open the queue, allowing clips to be submitted via chat.
+`!cqopen`: Open the queue.

+> NOTE: This does nothing if the queue is already open.

-`!cqclose`: Close the queue, preventing any further clips submitted in chat from being added.
+`!cqclose`: Close the queue.

+> NOTE: This does nothing if the queue is already closed.

-`!cqclear`: Clear the queue, removing all clips.
-These clips can be resubmitted.
+`!cqclear`: Remove all clips in the queue.

+> NOTE: This does nothing if the queue is empty.

-`!cqsetlimit <number>`: Set the queue limit.
-This will ensure the amount of clips never exceeds the set limit.
+`!cqsetlimit <number>`: Set the queue size limit.

-`!cqremovelimit`: Remove the limit from the queue.
-This will allow infinite clips to be added to the queue.
+> NOTE: This does nothing if the `<number>` is not 1 or more.

+`!cqremovelimit`: Remove the queue size limit.

+> NOTE: This does nothing if the queue is not limited.

-`!cqprev`: Switch back to the previous clip.
+`!cqprev`: Switch to the previous clip.

-> NOTE: if there is no previously viewed clip, this will end the viewing of the current clip anyways
+> NOTE: If there is no previous clip, this will end the viewing of the current clip.

-`!cqnext`: Switch to the next clip in queue.
+`!cqnext`: Switch to the next clip.

-> NOTE: if there are no clips in the queue, this will end the viewing of the current clip anyways
+> NOTE: If there is no next clip, this will end the viewing of the current clip.

-## Remove Clip Commands

-`!cqremovebysubmitter <submitter>`: Remove any clips that are in the queue and have been submitted by the given submitter.
+`!cqremovebysubmitter <submitter>`: Remove clips sent by the submitter.

-> NOTE: if the submitter exists on multiple providers it will remove all of those clips.
-If a clip has multiple submitters it will remove the submitter from that clip.
+> NOTE: If a clip has multiple submitters it will remove the submitter from that clip but the clip will stay in the queue.

-`!cqremovebychannel <channel>`: Remove any clips in the queue that are of the given channel.

-> NOTE: if the channel exists on multiple providers it will remove clips from all of the providers.

-`!cqremovebyprovider <provider>`: Remove any clips in the queue that are from a given provider.
+`!cqremovebyprovider <provider>`: Remove clips from the provider.

+> NOTE: This does nothing if the `<provider>` is not a valid provider.

+`!cqenableprovider <provider>`: Enable the specified provider if it is valid.

+> NOTE: This does nothing if the `<provider>` is already enabled or is not a valid provider.

+`!cqdisableprovider <provider>`: Disable the specified provider if it is valid.

-> NOTE: if the provider specified is invalid this will be ignored.
+> NOTE: This does nothing if the `<provider>` is already disabled or is not a valid provider.

+`!cqenableautomod`: Enable auto moderation.

+> NOTE: This does nothing if auto moderation is already enabled.

+`!cqdisableautomod`: Disable auto moderation.

+> NOTE: This does nothing if auto moderation is already disabled.

-## Caching and History Commands
+## Other Commands

 `!cqpurgecache`: Purge all cached clips.
-Clips are cached to prevent needing to reuse the providers API many times for the same clip.

-`!cqpurgehistory`: Purge all clips previously viewed allowing them to be resubmitted.
+`!cqpurgehistory`: Purge all historically watched clips.